OhunkohunSDKs/nomba/README.md

     account_id: "YOUR_ACCOUNT_ID",
     client_id: "YOUR_CLIENT_ID",
     client_secret: "YOUR_CLIENT_SECRET",
-    environment: "sandbox", // or "production"
+    environment: "sandbox", // or "live"
     debug: "error", // only supply this if you want logs when an error is caught });
 ```

 You can now use the available API resources through the client:

 ```
 const response = await client.virtual_account.expire("virtualAccountRef");